* Preliminary hearing in High Court on Monday

 * Seen as test case for swaps mis-selling/Libor claims

-LONDON, Oct 24 (Reuters) - Barclays will on Monday face the first claim for damages stemming from manipulation of the Libor interest rate in a landmark case before Britain's High Court that could have major implications for all UK banks.
+LONDON, Oct 24 (Reuters) - Barclays will face on Monday the first claim for damages stemming from manipulation of the Libor interest rate in a landmark case before Britain's High Court that could have major implications for all UK banks.

 Guardian Care Homes, a residential care home operator based in Wolverhampton, central England, is suing Barclays over the alleged mis-selling of interest rate hedging products known as swaps on which it has lost 12 million pounds ($19 million).